Africa's media hit hard by COVID-19 crisis | DW | 14.05.2020

 The station reaches a large audience, not only in northeastern Nigeria, but also in Chad, Cameroon and Niger — all countries where the Boko Haram is still active.

-A lack of advertising is the reason for Dabdal Kura's dire straits.
+A lack of advertising is the reason for Dandal Kura's dire straits.
 Even before the pandemic, the north of the country accounted for only 20% of Nigeria's total advertising budget.

-"Now there is no advertising whatsoever," Dalhatu told DW, making it hard for the network to meet fixed costs like salaries and electricity.
+"Now there is no advertising whatsoever," Dalhatu told DW, adding that it was hard for the network to meet fixed costs like salaries and electricity.

 "We are facing imminent and total collapse," he said.